ralsei38/wifi_cracker/README.md

 - `MAC(SA)` mac address of the supplicant
 - `MAC(AA)` mac address of the authenticator
 - `PRF()` is a pseudo-random function which is applied to the whole
+- `MSK` the PSK is the first generated key when authenticating using PSK or 802.1X/EAP
-- `PMK` the PSK in WPA2-PSK authentication
+- `PMK` the PSK key is generated from the MSK key

-> Pairwise master is key generated from master session key (MSK).
-In case of WPA2/PSK when device authenticates with access point the PSK becomes PMK.
-[MSK](https://en.wikipedia.org/wiki/Master/Session)
+- `PTK` the PTK is the key used for encrpytion, it is generated using the PMK

+for multicast encryption, MSK -> GMK -> GTK is generate, kind of the same flow as for MSK ->  PMK ->  PTK

 ---